 Different editions: Newspapers often publish different editions for different cities or regions of the country.
 Articles that appear in one regional edition do not appear in all.
 Some newspapers also publish separate geographical supplements with unique content.
 In addition, newspapers publish chronological editions; articles in the early editions may not appear in later editions and vice versa.
 Usually only one edition is microfilmed.

 Articles in some online news sources are serially updated and the earlier updates disappear; in effect there are no editions.
 Articles in online editions may have different headlines/titles and different dates of publication from the equivalent print version.

 Data loss: Some of the news that has been archived digitally or on film is irretrievably lost through data corruption, orphaned data files, or physical and environmental damage to the archived medium (i.e., microfilm).
 Newsprint disintegrates.
 News content may become unavailable due to software or hardware obsolescence--the infrastructure to access the data may no longer be available.

 Newspapers and the news are currently available in seven formats: online plain text, online HTML, online PDFs, online direct, broadcast, streaming video/audio, microform, CD-ROM, and paper.
 The Newspaper Formats web page lists some of the uses and limitations of each format.

-To begin searching, click on the Blue Tabs at the top of each page that correspond to the time period you want to research.
+To begin searching, click on the Navigation Tabs at the top of the page to find databases to search for the time period that you want.